nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

    - As you acquire more Copper Ore and Stone, craft and place three more Furnaces.
    - You need the required number of Copper Bars and Iron Bars by Spring 14.
 Prioritize smelting Iron Bars since they take longer than Copper Bars.
    - You need one extra Copper Bar and Iron Bar, and one Gold Bar by Spring 15 for the Blacksmith's Bundle.
-   - Return to the top of The Mines to smelt more Bars every time you reach a new elevator.
+   - Return to floor 0 of The Mines to smelt more Bars every time you reach a new elevator.
 3. Mine until 1:50 am.
 4. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - The most profitable item stacks as calculated by the spreadsheet